Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 \begin{lemma} If $N$ is a stable arc-slide bimodule, then the set of indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}) which are contained in the differential on $N$ forms a basic choice, in the sense of Definition~\ref{def:BasicChoice}. \end{lemma}

 We defer the proof of Lemma~\ref{lem:IsBasicChoice} until page~\pageref{page:IsBasicChoicepfpage}.

 \begin{definition} Let $N$ be a stable arc-slide bimodule.
-If ${\mathcal B}$ denotes the basic choice of indeterminate near-chords which appear in as coefficients in the boundary operator for $N$ then we say that $N$ is {\em compatible with the basic choice~${\mathcal B}$}. \end{definition}
+If ${\mathcal B}$ denotes the basic choice of indeterminate near-chords which appear as coefficients in the boundary operator for $N$ then we say that $N$ is {\em compatible with the basic choice~${\mathcal B}$}; we also say that {\em ${\mathcal B}$ is the basic choice of $N$}. \end{definition}

 \begin{proposition} If $N$ is a stable arc-slide bimodule which is compatible with a basic choice ${\mathcal B}$ then only near-chords can appear in the differential on $N$, and precisely which ones do appear are uniquely determined by the basic choice ${\mathcal B}$.
-If $N_1$ and $N_2$ are two arc-slide bimodules which are compatible with basic choices ${\mathcal B}_1$ and~${\mathcal B}_2$ then there is a homotopy equivalence between $N_1$ and~$N_2$. \end{proposition}
+If $N_1$ and $N_2$ are two arc-slide bimodules which are compatible with basic choices ${\mathcal B}_1$ and~${\mathcal B}_2$ then there is an isomorphism between $N_1$ and~$N_2$. \end{proposition}

-Before proving the Proposition~\ref{prop:CalculateOver-Slide} we establish some preliminary results.
+Before proving Proposition~\ref{prop:CalculateOver-Slide} we establish some preliminary results.

 As in the case of under-slides, we study the elements of the near-diagonal subalgebra of grading~$\ge -1$.
 This time, there are some elements of grading~$0$, which are responsible for the indeterminacy.
+We give them a name:

+\begin{definition} A basic generator of the near-diagonal subalgebra with support $[c_2,c_1]\times[c_2,c_1]$ and exactly two moving strands (one in $\PMC$ and one in $\PMC'$) is called a \emph{dischord}. \end{definition}

-\begin{lemma} In the near-diagonal subalgebra of an over-slide $m\co\PMC\to\PMC'$, there are no elements of positive grading; the elements of grading~$0$ are the idempotents and the dischords (Definition~\ref{def:dischord}); and the basic elements of grading~$-1$ are the near-chords for over-slides. \end{lemma} \begin{proof} The proof is similar to the under-slide case (Lemma~\ref{lem:under-slide-grading}).
+\begin{lemma} In the near-diagonal subalgebra of an over-slide $m\co\PMC\to\PMC'$, there are no elements of positive grading; the basic elements of grading~$0$ are the idempotents and the dischords (Definition~\ref{def:dischord}); and the basic elements of grading~$-1$ are the near-chords for over-slides. \end{lemma} \begin{proof} The proof is similar to the under-slide case (Lemma~\ref{lem:under-slide-grading}).
+Again, we assume Convention~\ref{label:conv}, reducing to this case via reflection if it is needed.
 As there, let $a$ be a basic generator in the near-diagonal subalgebra of grading $\ge -1$, and let $\Domain$ be the corresponding domain in the standard Heegaard diagram $\HD(m)$ for $m$.
 If all six multiplicities $n_{\sigma_+}, \dots, n_{\sigma'_-}$ are~$0$ then $\Domain$ consists of a union of horizontal strips, and $a$ is of Type (\ref{typeO:Generic}) or an idempotent.

 In general, the constraints are \begin{itemize} \item The multiplicity difference along any line is at most~$1$. \item The multiplicity differences from the idempotents are

 where the right hand side is determined by what happens to the occupancy of the $C$ idempotent on the left in \eqref{eq:over-mult-l} and on the right in \eqref{eq:over-mult-r}. \end{itemize}